lando/acquia/docs/config.md

 ## Using acli

-While in `alpha` Lando ships the `acli` built from the latest commit to `master` on GitHub.
+Lando currently ships `acli` built from the latest commit to `master` on GitHub.
 You can change this behavior in a few ways:

 1. Install latest stable release